sinewalker/sinewalker.github.io/blog/2017/speeds.md

 Think about that.
 A pace and a heart beat are easy to imagine; much easier than a mile, a kilometer, or an hour.
 You have to recall past trips to imagine the distance, and how long an hour seems depends upon if you're bored or having fun, or in a hurry or not.

 Now, imagine you're driving down the road at 90 km/h (roughly 55 MPH).
 How fast are you going, really? ***That's 25 meters per second*** !
 Twenty five paces every heart beat.
+More than five car lengths.
 A whole Olympic swimming pool in two heart beats.
 Suddenly you understand just how *fast* that is, no?!
-Think about colliding with a stationary power post at that speed&hellps;.
+Think about colliding with a stationary power post at that speed&hellip;.
 And that's a *modest* or even conservative highway speed.

 By using these human-scale units of distance and time, it is easier to comprehend a vehicle's speed.